 Many organizations have a parliamentarian.
 The role of a parliamentarian is to help facilitate the procedures whereby an organization transacts its business, to protect the rights of members, and to ensure that decision-making proceeds by democratic principles.
 The CCCC Parliamentarian is not an officer, does not vote, and is not elected.
-Rather, the CCCC Chair may exercise the prerogative of appointing a parliamentarian to advise him or her during meetings of the Officers' and Executive Committees and during the Annual Business Meeting.
-At the Chair's request, the parliamentarian also may advise the Resolutions Committee as it prepares resolutions to bring to the floor of the Annual Business Meeting.
+The Parliamentarian is selected by the current members of the Officers' Committee from a pool of volunteers solicited by the CCCC liaison as outlined in the CCCC Bylaws III.F.
+The Parliamentarian's responsibilities include but are not limited to advising the CCCC Chair and Executive Committee during meetings of the Officers' and Executive Committees and during the Annual Business Meeting.
+At the Chair's request, the Parliamentarian also may advise the Resolutions Committee as it prepares resolutions to bring to the floor of the Annual Business Meeting.
 Other duties may include interpreting the CCCC Constitution and Bylaws, helping newly elected leaders understand parliamentary procedure, and assisting other groups within CCCC in understanding their rights, privileges, and obligations.